 - Limited free removal of EDRR species as time/funding allows, by permission of property owner.

-- As of 2012, species include garlic mustard, knotweed, spurge laurel, giant hogweed, pokeweed, knapweeds, false brome, blessed milk thistle, purple loosestrife and others on Required Eradication list.
+- EDRR species include garlic mustard, giant hogweed, pokeweed, false brome, blessed milk thistle, policeman's helmet, orange hawkweed, goatsrue and water primrose.
 For more info, see http://www.portlandonline.com/bes/invasives.

-- Properties 1 acre or less in SW Portland/Multnomah County.
+- Properties 1 acre or less in SW and NW Portland/Multnomah County.

 - Intermediate sites that require additional assistance with challenges such as erosion, permitting, rain gardens.
 Receive referrals from other programs.